krose/zipdk/README.md

 Pull requests are accepted.

-I might geo code the data.
+I might geocode the data.